 I love the entrepreneurial lifestyle, and would love to work at an early-stage start-up.
 I’ve been reading Consumerism Commentary for the past several months, since I joined the workforce.
 I think I read almost all of the personal finance blogs, which has given me a great perspective on the many differing tactics towards money.
 In addition, this past summer I started the Paleo Diet, which encouraged me to cook my own food.
 This has helped both my health and my wallet.

 Welcome to Consumerism Commentary, Anonymous S, and thanks for participating in Naked With Cash!

 Updated December 27, 2012 and originally published December 19, 2012.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.